 Palacio la Moneda is the seat of the President of Chile.
 The building began construction in 1784 and was officially opened in 1805.
 During the period 1814 – 1929 the building was used for the production of Chile’s coin currency.

 You can enjoy the changing of the guard at 10 am on weekdays and 11 am on weekends.
 The changing of the guard takes place every 2 days; in odd months on odd days and in even months on even days.

 Chile’s Flag is located on the grounds of the Palacio and is the size of a football oval.

-Even street dogs enjoy the free walking tour, this one follows the group to ensure everyone gets to the next location and sometimes takes the lead.
-He is rewarded by a drink from one of the local vendors.
+Even street dogs enjoy the free walking tour, this friendly dog follows the group to ensure everyone gets to the next location and sometimes takes the lead.
+He is rewarded with a drink from one of the local vendors.
 He joins in every day.